William J. Thompkins: National politics

 In 1941, A. Philip Randolph, president of the Brotherhood of Sleeping Car Porters, and Walter White, executive secretary of the National Association for the Advancement of Colored People planned a march on Washington for July 1 to oppose discrimination in the Federal Government.
 As the day of the march approached, President Roosevelt made an effort to counter the protest, enacting a number of policies to appease Randolph and White.
 Roosevelt was supported by a number of Democratic African-Americans working for the government, particularly Thompkins and Congressman Arthur W. Mitchell who worked to stop the march, which did not occur.

 Thompkins held a number of other important positions during his life.
-He was the National Director of Health of the Colored Elks.
+He was the National Director of Health of the Improved Benevolent and Protective Order of Elks of the World.
 He also founded the National Negro Democratic Association.
 He was a member of the Board of Trustees of Lincoln University, a vice president of the National Medical Association, president of the National Colored Democreatic Association, a member of the Sigma Pi Phi medical society, a member of the Mu-So-Lit Club, a Mason, and held a reserve commission in the Army Medical Corps.